 “What needs to be done in the short-term and the long-term is for organizations and people who are part of these processes, such as analytics leaders and analytics teams, and people who work on human resources, talent, and diversity, equity and inclusion teams, to begin to work together in order to figure out how we effectively reduce biases in these processes,” said Creary.
 “It is very hard, we have found, for the analytics people and the people experts to get on the same page, but it is possible.”

 3️⃣ We are experiencing a real-time data revolution.
-This is potentially exciting new for all you budding economists out there who like to follow the latest federal economic data, including monthly employment and unemployment rates and Gross Domestic Product, the summary measure of the whole economy.
+This is potentially exciting news for all you budding economists out there who like to follow the latest federal economic data, including monthly employment and unemployment rates and Gross Domestic Product, the summary measure of the whole economy.

 During the pandemic crisis, policymakers have needed more “of-the-minute” data to guide their decisions, rather than waiting for those monthly statistics.
 “As we discovered in 2020, we just don’t have time to wait for the high quality, comprehensive but somewhat lagging information that we get from the headline indicators,” noted Alex Arnon, associate director of policy analysis for the Penn Wharton Budget Model, a research-based initiative that provides accurate, accessible and transparent economic analysis of public policy’s fiscal impact.
 “That is where real-time tracking of the economy comes in…2020 shook things up in a big way and private entities, corporations and other research organizations made a ton of information available to researchers, policy-makers and to the general public.”
 This information is coming from mobile devices and apps, enterprise services software that handles activities like employee scheduling at companies, payroll and earnings management systems and payment platforms that provide information about credit card transactions.